 The rest of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we introduce preliminaries and necessary definitions used in the paper.
-In Section~\ref{sec:relatedwork}, we give an overview on related work.
+In Section~\ref{sec:relatedwork}, we provide an overview on related work.
+In Section~\ref{sec:preliminaries}, we introduce preliminaries and definitions used in the paper.
 In Section~\ref{sec:update-efficient}, we introduce {\em update-efficient} matrix embeddings.
 In Section~\ref{sec:graph_regression}, we study dynamic graph regression under least squares error.
-In Section~\ref{sec:dynamic-svd}, we present our results on dynamic SVD and dynamic low rank approximation.
-In Section~\ref{sec:regression}, we study dynamic graph regression under least absolute deviation.
+In Section~\ref{sec:experiments}, we present our experimental results.
 Finally, the paper is concluded in Section~\ref{sec:conclusion}.